FabianGD/PlasmonicMEEP/README.md

 ## Usage on the compute cluster ARA (FSU Jena)

-To make this program easy to use on ARA, I provide a conda environment.
+To make this program easy to use on ARA, I provide a conda environment on the cluster.
 To use it, copy (or soft-link) the `.condarc` (conda configuration) [file](./.condarc) to your home directory by running the following command. **Be careful:** If you have a `.condarc` already, it will be overwritten.

 ```bash
 cp .condarc ~/.condarc